 Spend your time on the island trying out watersports, taking boat trips to spot dolphins or hiking near Spain’s highest peak: the dormant volcano Mt.
 Teide.

-Map of the best places to stay in Tenerife
+Map of Places to Stay in Tenerife

 The best way to see all this Canary island has to offer is to hire a car and road trip it to the various picturesque beaches and tiny towns.
 There is nothing quite like a Spanish holiday on the island of eternal spring; so here is our ultimate guide on where to stay on Tenerife to help you plan your perfect island getaway.